What is Information Literacy?

 - a systematic cross-curricular framework of Information Literacy skills must exist that provides continuity, challenge and progression in pupils’ learning and a clear and integrated developmental structure for academic staff delivering Information Literacy at all levels.
 This programme will ultimately translate the concept of Information Literacy into the reality of daily classroom practice

 - a common information process model must be adopted for staff to use with pupils to guide the inquiry/ research process.
 This will ensure a consistent approach to the teaching and learning of Information Literacy across the curriculum.
 There are a number of such models available and they all cover the basic components of Information Literacy which include: developing the good question, selecting sources, searching for information, critically evaluating the information found, citing the resources, and creating a new product for a specified audience.
-The Big6 and The PLUS model are among the most common
+The Big6 , The PLUS model and FOSIL are among the most common

 Any programme that is cross curricular and whole-school requires the full support of the teaching staff – but how do we get them on side?
 We as librarians, knowledgeable about information and digital literacy, need to be able to show teachers how these skills are fundamental to their teaching, and how more importantly, they are actually already a part of good teaching practice.
 We can show them that Information Literacy isn’t something to be scared of.
 It isn’t something that only certain people can be experts or specialists in.
 We need to show teachers that actually they are probably undertaking a lot of these skills already in their teaching.
 But it’s about taking the opportunity to make these things explicit to the students and modelling them so the students can see just how it should be done/should look.
 Start by identifying and working with just a few teachers across a variety of subjects and age groups who are interested in integrating IL skills into their everyday teaching.
 These small pilot research projects can be built up to form a bank of evidence-based practice that over time can be shared with the wider staff and used for advocacy purposes.
 It is important to remember that the integration of an information literacy skills programme into school-wide teaching and learning will be a slow, gradual process requiring commitment and perseverance.
 It will also require: